-In Meditation for Mindfulness, you focus on living the moment, practice breathing to calm down your mind, body, and being mindful of everything around you.
+In Mindfulness Meditation , you focus on living the moment, practice breathing to calm down your mind, body, and being mindful of everything around you.
 Mindfulness meditation teaches us to be aware of the present and quieten our overactive mind in constant analysis and judgment.

 The question is, what is Mindfulness? and how to achieve it?